 Just like ASHI helps people to become home inspectors, the NRVIA, the National Recreational Vehicle Inspectors Association, works to set the standards of a strong code of ethics and standards of practice so that those desiring to operate an RV home inspection business can get started.

 Why did I spend so much time talking about the home inspection process?
 The parallels between the two industries are so closely tied that each item mentioned above is pretty much what an RV home inspector does and what personality traits make the best inspectors!

 Before a person spends tens of thousands to hundreds of thousands of dollars on an RV or a home on wheels, the same analysis should occur as in a home inspection!
 The exterior should be visually evaluated for structural integrity.
 Motorized units should have fluid tests to evaluate engine, transmission, and generator components.
 Every system should be tested for correct and safe operation, and once the four to eight-hour evaluation is completed, a detailed report with photos and video can be presented to the buyer for their consideration.

 RV Home Inspector Classes

 Why is being an RV inspector better than being a home inspector?
 The main reason would be that we are at the start of this new and exciting national industry.
 The NRVIA is where the home inspection industry was back in the 1970’s.
-There is a lot of opportunities to create a growing and successful business as an RV inspector!
+There are a lot of opportunities to create a growing and successful business as an RV inspector!

 Don’t have a lot of experience with RV’s?
 There are live class options available to help you gain more experience with these homes on wheels.
-Leave a comment below and I will get you more information on that!
+Leave a comment below, and I will get you more information on that!

 Please feel free to contact us if you would like more information about the process of becoming an RV inspector!